NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

 python3 ./utils/hf_sft_peft.py --output_path ./workspace_centralized/llama2-7b-dolly-peft --mode 1
 ```
 ### Adaptation Step 1: iterative training
-To adapt the centralized training script to federated application, we first need to "break" the single call to `trainer.train()` into iterative calls, one for each round of training.
+To adapt the centralized training script to federated application, under ``launch_once'' setting, we first need to "break" the single call to `trainer.train()` into iterative calls, one for each round of training.
 For this purpose, we provided `utils/hf_sft_peft_iter.py` as an example, which is a modified version of `utils/hf_sft_peft.py`.
 Their differences are highlighted below:

 ![diff](./figs/diff_1.png)
 ![diff](./figs/diff_2.png)

 Note that the `trainer.train()` call is replaced by a `for` loop.
-At the beginning of each round (epoch in this case), we load a fixed model weights saved at the beginning, over-write the last round's record, then call `trainer.train(resume_from_checkpoint=True)` with `trainer.args.num_train_epochs` incremented by 1.
+At the beginning of each round (epoch in this case), we intentionally load a fixed model weights saved at the beginning, over-write the last round's record, then call `trainer.train(resume_from_checkpoint=True)` with `trainer.args.num_train_epochs` incremented by 1.

+The purpose of doing so is to tell if the intended weights are succesfully loaded at each round.
+Without using a fixed starting model, even if the model weights are not properly loaded, the training loss curve will still follow the one-call result, which is not what we want to see.

-So if the intended model weights (serving as the starting point for each round, the "global model" for FL use case) is properly loaded, then we shall observe a "zig-zag" pattern in the training loss curve because the model weights are reset to the same starting point at the beginning of each round.
+If the intended model weights (serving as the starting point for each round, the "global model" for FL use case) is properly loaded, then we shall observe a "zig-zag" pattern in the training loss curve because the model weights are reset to the same starting point at the beginning of each round.
 In contrast to the one-shot centralized training, where the model weights are updated continuously, and the training loss curve should follow an overall decreasing trend.

 To run iterative training, we use the following command:
 ```